Microsoft/azure-docs.pt-pt/articles/azure-monitor/platform/autoscale-best-practices.md

 Em seguida, ocorre o seguinte:

-* Se a CPU for 76% e a memória for 50%, vamos expandir.
+* Se a CPU for 76% e a memória for 50%, escalaremos horizontalmente.
 * Se a CPU for 50% e a memória for 76%, escalaremos horizontalmente.

 Por outro lado, se a CPU for de 25% e a memória for de 51%, o dimensionamento automático **não** reduzirá horizontalmente.
 Para reduzir, a CPU deve ser 29% e a memória de 49%.